DeusProx/DeusProx.github.io/source/_posts/Node-js-ReadFile-Benchmark.md

 ```

 It just worked like expected!
 The asynchronous example is faster than the synchronous one!
 So by implication the SSD is so fast that the overhead of scheduling the callbacks is much higher than just waiting for the files!

+## Summary

+`fileReadSync` is very very very fast on a good SSD and you probably don't need to care with asynchronous loading at server startup and all the callback hassle.
+Just load them synchronously and use your data!
+Nevertheless you should **always** use asynchronous `readFile` when processing data on request to not block any other requests!
+If someone has another opinion on my outcomes or my last recommendation please comment!